Reports / Neurology Reports / RealTime Dynamix: Multiple Sclerosis US

 - How is the availability of multiple generic glatiramer acetate agents impacting the market?
 To what extent is use driven by neurologist choice versus payer mandate?

-- How is the treatment algorithm changing with increasing oral DMT experience and expanding options within the monoclonal antibody DMT class?
+- How is the treatment algorithm changing with expanding oral DMT options and increasing experience?

 - To what degree do neurologists have strong preferences for specific brands within the DMT classes?
 How are the DMTs delivering on the key attributes and on typical patient types?